-The accused was found guilty for causing or permitting an animal to be, or continue to be, in distress pursuant to section 9.1(2) of the Prevention of Cruelty to Animals Act (the “Act”).
+The accused was found guilty of causing or permitting an animal to be, or continue to be, in distress pursuant to section 9.1(2) of the Prevention of Cruelty to Animals Act (the “Act”).
 For a summary of the judgment see here.

 Aggravating factors noted in this case were that the accused was given plenty of opportunity by the SPCA to comply, and she failed to understand the gaps in her knowledge that had caused the issues.